Bloodline (TV series): Season 1 (2015)

-Robert's death opens the door for Danny to have a permanent job at the inn.
+Robert's death now opens the door for Danny to have a permanent job at the inn.
 Danny appears to be changing his ways with hard work and dedication, which puts him in Sally's good graces.
-Danny's problem past is shown via his connection with childhood friend and troublemaker Eric O'Bannon.
-The two begin siphoning gasoline from local docks for drug and human trafficker Wayne Lowry.
+However, Danny's dark past is revealed via his connection with childhood friend and local troublemaker Eric O'Bannon.
+The two begin siphoning gasoline from local docks for drug dealer and human trafficker Wayne Lowry.
 As they gain Lowry's trust, they are given larger jobs to complete.
 Danny eventually uses his job at the Rayburn House as a front to smuggle cocaine for Lowry.

 John and the sheriff's department collaborate with the DEA in an investigation into the deaths of unknown women and drug trafficking in Monroe County by Lowry and his men.
-The investigation leads John to Danny and his recent activities.
-While secretly investigating Danny, John finds Danny's smuggled cocaine in a shed on the Rayburn House property.
-During a meeting between John, Kevin, and Meg, the three siblings conclude that the only way to fix the situation and not put the family's business at risk with the Feds is to move the drugs to Danny's home in Miami without telling Danny.
+The investigation leads John directly to Danny and his recent activities.
+While secretly investigating Danny, John discovers Danny's smuggled cocaine in a shed on the Rayburn House property.
+During a meeting between John, Kevin, and Meg, the three siblings conclude that the only way to fix the situation and not put the family's business at risk with the Feds is to move the drugs to Danny's condo in Miami without telling Danny.
 The loss of the drugs puts Danny in a bad situation with Lowry, who believes that Danny has stolen the cocaine from him.
-Lowry sends a hitman to assassinate Danny, but Danny kills the hitman.
+Lowry sends a hitman to assassinate Danny, but Danny kills the hitman instead.

 Under pressure, Danny begins to act erratically.
-Danny tries to threaten John by taking his daughter Janie out on a boat and giving her a seahorse necklace, similar to the one that belonged to their deceased sister, Sarah.
+He tries to intimidate John by taking his daughter Jane out on a boat and giving her a seahorse necklace, similar to the one that belonged to their deceased sister, Sarah.
 John and his wife Diana take this as a threat against the family, so John sends his wife and children away for a few days.
 The seahorse necklace causes John to reach his breaking point.
 During a confrontation, John drowns Danny in the ocean.
 Distraught from murdering his brother, John has a heart problem (atrial fibrillation) and turns to Meg for help.
 Meg and Kevin decide to cover up the murder by moving Danny's body.
 John eventually sets a boat on fire to create an explosion that would frame Danny's death.
-Unsatisfied with what she is told, Sally turns to family friend and retired detective Lenny Potts to privately investigate the matter.
-In the aftermath of Danny's death, Meg moves to New York City to take a job with a large firm; Kevin reunites with his estranged wife, Belle, who is now pregnant with their child; and John reunites with his family.
+Unsatisfied with what she is being told, Sally turns to long-time family friend and retired detective Lenny Potts to privately investigate the matter.
+In the aftermath of Danny's death, Meg moves to New York City to take a job with a large firm; Kevin reunites with his estranged wife, Belle, who is now pregnant with their child; and John reunites with Diana and his family.
 The season ends with the arrival of Danny's son, Nolan, at John's home to find out what happened to his father.